Twinklebear/Twinklebear.github.io-jekyll/_posts/2023-04-10-0-to-gltf-triangle.md

 which includes the code from this tutorial.
 You can start by deleting the code there and rewriting it following this tutorial, or follow along in the code as you read this page.
+The code for the blog series is also available [on GitHub](https://github.com/Twinklebear/webgpu-0-to-gltf).

 WebGPU is a modern graphics API for the web, in development by the